mattleh/esphome_ir_manager/readme.md

 - **Dynamic Repeats:** Define how many times a signal should be repeated per command.
 - **Localized UI:** Fully English interface with translation support.

+### Multi-Device Broadcasting
+The `send_code` service supports multiple targets.
+If you have several IR blasters in different rooms or covering different angles, you can select all of them in the "Transmitter Service" field.
+The manager will iterate through the list and trigger each one sequentially.

 ---

 ## ESPHome Device Configuration